Semantic-Infrastructure-Foundation/sif-website/docs/pages/about.md

 ### Open Standards
 No single entity controls the semantic layer.
 We build in the open, publish our work, and advocate for adoption across the ecosystem.

-## The Bell Labs Inspiration

-SIF aspires to the **Bell Labs model**: long-term fundamental research protected from quarterly pressures, focused on infrastructure that enables entire industries.
+## Long-Term Infrastructure Work

+SIF focuses on foundational semantic infrastructure—work that requires patient capital, long-term thinking, and resistance to quarterly pressure.

+**This kind of work has precedent:**

-Bell Labs gave us Unix, C, information theory, the transistor—foundational work that took decades and required patient capital.
-We need something similar for semantic infrastructure.
+Institutions that protected researchers from short-term incentives produced Unix, C, information theory, and the transistor.
+Foundational work that took decades to mature but enabled entire industries.

+**What we learned from that pattern:**
+- Infrastructure takes time to mature (years, not quarters)
+- Patient capital enables ambitious research
+- Open standards create more value than proprietary lock-in
+- Mission-driven institutions outlast trend-chasing startups

+We follow this approach because it's the only model that works for civilizational infrastructure.
+Not because we claim to match historical successes, but because the work demands it.

+The results will show whether we're doing it right.

 ## Current Status: Honest Assessment